Panoramic view of Progressive Field in Cleveland, Ohio, during a Guardians baseball game

 The team has done a terrific job highlighting the cuisine of Cleveland (which in our view is pretty underrated and has more than a few items that visitors should find worth checking out), and this is apparent just by seeing what’s available to you.
 If you’re from out of town you won’t recognize many of the stand names, and that’s a good thing.

-Head to the Infield District to check out loaded hot dogs from Happy Dog, burritos from Ohio City Burrito and Fat Head’s Brewery, known for giant sandwiches as well as beer.
+Head to the Infield District to check out loaded hot dogs from Happy Dog, which sells perhaps the most popular item to be found at Guardians games: The Slider Dog, which comes topped with bacon, mac and cheese and Froot Loops.
 You can also find a beer garden featuring Great Lakes Brewing Company offerings on the ballpark’s third-base side.

 The Guardians have also begun selling a “District Ticket,” a standing-room ticket that includes a free drink (a 12-ounce domestic beer, soda or water).